-BIBL230 · The Bible in Real Life
+BIBL230 • The Bible in Real Life

 Exploration of connections between key portions of the Bible and challenges faced by students in their own lives.
 Students will trace the journey of God's people from Abraham and Sarah through the New Testament church, tracing God's self-disclosure through biblical cultures and their genres of writing.
+This course may be replaced by another Goal Area 6 course.